Module overview

 Having successfully completed this module you will be able to:

-- explain the range of critical approaches to Western music employed since the late 18th century
+- Describe and evaluate the range of critical approaches to Western music employed since the late 18th century

-- discuss critically the political affiliations and impact of various musicological methods, conventions, and discourses
+- Discuss critically the political affiliations and impact of various musicological methods, conventions, and discourse

 Syllabus